 Cornstarch: Arrowroot powder can be used.

-Peppermint Extract: Minced mint leaves could be used or full mint leaves could be used as long as the sauce is simmer longer to develop the flavor.
+Peppermint Extract: Minced mint leaves could be used or full mint leaves could be used as long as the sauce is simmering longer to develop the flavor.
 Then the mint leaves would be removed.
-Mint extract could also be used or you could omit if you don't want mint flavor.
+The mint extract could also be used or you could omit it if you don't want mint flavor.

-Powdered Sugar: Monk20 fruit sweetener or a powdered stevia could be used as long as they are specified as a powdered sugar replacement.
+Powdered Sugar: Monk fruit sweetener or powdered stevia could be used as long as they are specified as a powdered sugar replacement.

 Try these other delicious recipes!

 - ¼ teaspoon peppermint extract